ARP 1: Initial Idea and Rationale

 Working Project Title: Exploring Positionality-related Thinking on Technology Use in First-year Interaction Design Crits

-From the previous PGCert units, I found that first-year Computer Science students on the Intro to Human-Computer Interaction course often present ideas in crits that are technology-centred, or that fit with what they believe I want to hear (McDonald and Michela, 2019; blog post link).
+In previous PGCert units, I found that first-year Computer Science students on the Intro to Human-Computer Interaction course presented ideas in crits that were technology-centred (McDonald and Michela, 2019; blog post link).
 This is reinforced by the hard-science thinking which dominates computer science (Garibay, 2015; Wong et al., 2021) – less personal and pluralistic reflections tend to happen in this style of work.

 As a lecturer and throughout the PGCert, I’ve learnt that I’m passionate about students identifying what they like to do, understanding why this is so, to ultimately inform their pathways through and after the degree.
 Yet, I find that students often do not bring forth more personal ideas, nor reflect upon how their lived experience and background inform their thinking.

-My idea for the action research project is to explore how positionality-related thinking occurs when encouraged in crits that emphasise students’ self-reflection on their intersectional identities.
-The working research question would be: How does positionality-related thinking occur when encouraged in first-year HCI crits?
+My initial action research project idea is thus to explore how positionality-related thinking occurs in crits.
+The working research question is: How does positionality-related thinking occur when encouraged in first-year HCI crits?

 The teaching context is: students are tasked with designing a visual journaling app.
 Users of the app need to be encouraged to reflect on their use of a technology (students’ choice) and how their intersectional identities impact this technology use.
 The assessment brief is introduced to students on the 27th of Oct.
 The weekly crits are to run on: 10th Nov; 17th Nov; (break week from crits); 1st Dec; and 8th Dec.
-Each crit is guided, with students completing template slides guiding them in thinking about their own and each other’s positionality.
-A tool to be used to support thinking about positionality was included in the IP unit: the positionality wheel (Noel and Paiva, 2021; blog post link).
+Each crit is guided, with students completing template slides.

 There are ~20 students.
 The crit style is ‘traditional’ in that they present at the front of the room, to the class (the motivation to start building this essential skill with the students early in the course).